manuIO/mainflux-doc/docs/getting-started.md

 ```
 HTTP/1.1 201 Created
 Content-Type: application/json; charset=utf-8
-Location: /devices/2670ae6d-0cdb-43b9-8cf4-b7f31a1d0a43
+Location: /clients/8293b8fa-9039-11e7-b6e2-080027b77be6
-Date: Fri, 26 May 2017 04:12:53 GMT
+Date: Sat, 02 Sep 2017 23:50:33 GMT
 Content-Length: 0
 ```

-It is important to note that the Mainflux system generates a UUID for each Device or Channel it creates.
+It is important to note that the Mainflux system generates a UUID for each Device, Application or Channel it creates.
 This ID is later used to authenticate each Device on the system.

 ### Provisioning Channels